learning-zone/nodejs-basics/README.md

 Content-Security-Policy: default-src 'self' *.http://sometrustedwebsite.com
 ```
 #### Q. How can you make sure your dependencies are safe?
+The only option is to automate the update / security audit of your dependencies.
+For that there are free and paid options:

+1. npm outdated
+2. Trace by RisingStack
+3. NSP
+4. GreenKeeper
+5. Snyk
+6. npm audit
+7. npm audit fix

 #### Q. What is Event loop in Node.js?
 And How does it work?
 #### Q. What is REPL?
 What purpose it is used for?
 #### Q. What is the difference between Asynchronous and Non-blocking?